alan-turing-institute/data-safe-haven/docs/how_to_guides/general/software-package-approval-policy.md

-# [DRAFT] Turing data safe haven - software package whitelisting policy
+# [DRAFT] Turing data safe haven - software package approval policy

 ## Introduction

 Secure analysis environments include package mirrors (i.e. copies of external software repositories) for the supported programming languages: Python, R and Julia.

 At security Tier 3 and above, these mirrors do not include all of the packages available from the parent repository.
-Instead they provide access to a subset of whitelisted packages that have been vetted to mitigate the risk of introducing malicious or unsound software into the secure environment.
+Instead they provide access to a subset of approved packages that have been vetted to mitigate the risk of introducing malicious or unsound software into the secure environment.

-To improve the usability of the research environment, whitelisted packages that are deemed broadly useful to a cross section of researchers are also included in the data science virtual machine (DSVM) image, making them directly available to all users without requiring installation from the package mirror.
+To improve the usability of the research environment, approved packages that are deemed broadly useful to a cross section of researchers are also included in the data science virtual machine (DSVM) image, making them directly available to all users without requiring installation from the package mirror.

-This page sets out the policy for whitelisting software packages and the criteria for including them in the DSVM image.
-It also describes the procedure that users of the secure environment should follow to request new additions to the whitelist.
+This page sets out the policy for approving software packages and the criteria for including them in the DSVM image.
+It also describes the procedure that users of the secure environment should follow to request new additions to the allowlist.

 ## Background